Public list of decisions by the Mayor and Alderman May Alderman , 2020

 4. Research evaluation and further development cmd./ Paul van Liempd

-In response to the expected deficits on Youth Aid and Wmo identified in August 2019, the college decided to conduct an external study.
-In addition to the deficits, other business, process and content problems at cmd. identified.
+In response to the expected shortfalls in Youth Care and the Social Support Act (Wmo) identified in August 2019, the municipal executive decided to commission an external investigation.
+In addition to the shortfalls, other operational, procedural, and substantive problems at the cmd. were also identified.
 These were also included in the investigation.
-The research contract was awarded to firm K2 on Nov.
-19, 2019.
-On April 7, the college took note of the report and explained it through a presentation.
-Now the report is presented for decision-making.
+The investigation assignment was awarded to the K2 agency on November 19, 2019.
+On April 7, the council took note of the report and it was explained in a presentation.
+The report is now being submitted for decision-making.

 1. to endorse the findings of the report "Towards a future-proof and sustainable cmd."

-2. to agree with the recommendations and, in anticipation of the council decision, commissions
+2. to agree with the recommendations and, in anticipation of the council decision, to instruct

-to elaborate this further in a concrete plan of action.
+to further elaborate this into a concrete plan of action.

-Due to nationwide measures against the corona virus, child care is closed from March 16 to May 11, 2020.
-Parents will continue to pay childcare bills during this period to prevent childcare providers from running into financial difficulties.
-Parents entitled to childcare allowance will get their own contribution for this period back from the state.
-For parents without entitlement to childcare benefits, the municipality subsidizes toddler care and preschool education.
-The State has asked municipalities to refund for these parents the own contribution paid in the period from March 16 to May 11 as well.
+Due to the nationwide measures against the coronavirus, childcare facilities will be closed from March 16 to May 11, 2020.
+Parents will continue to pay childcare bills during this period to prevent childcare organizations from experiencing financial difficulties.
+Parents who are entitled to childcare allowance will be reimbursed by the government for their own contribution for this period.
+For parents who are not entitled to childcare allowance, the municipality subsidizes toddler care and preschool education.
+The government has asked municipalities to also reimburse these parents for their own contribution paid during the period from March 16 to May 11.

-1. to fully compensate the income-dependent parental contribution for preschool and pre-school education,
+1. to fully compensate parents for the income-related parental contribution for toddler care and preschool education,

-2. to cover the cost of this from the regular budget for Child Care and register it separately,
+2. Cover the costs of this from the regular Childcare budget and register them separately,

-6. Covenant Alliance of municipal- and provincial governments against
+6. Covenant Alliance of municipal and provincial authorities against

 undermining in Brabant - Zeeland. / Hans Gaillard

-The regional approach to tackling undermining has been taken up from an intensive
+The regional approach to undermining has been tackled for some time now by an intensively cooperating government (

-collaborative government for some time.
-The complexity of preventing, but also successfully tackling serious crime and related undermining, requires a long-term and more structural embedding and related resources.
-By signing this covenant, the municipality of Son and Breugel takes responsibility for the financial contribution to the structural approach and embedding of the regional approach to undermining.
+).
+The complexity of preventing and successfully tackling serious crime and the associated undermining requires long-term and more structural embedding and the associated resources.
+By signing this covenant, the municipality of Son en Breugel is taking responsibility for the financial contribution to the structural approach and embedding of the regional approach to undermining.

-1. to approve the covenant "Alliance of municipal and provincial governments against undermining in Brabant and Zeeland"
+1. To agree to the covenant "Alliance of municipal and provincial authorities against subversion in Brabant and Zeeland"

 20.0005696